Clear 2% BHA Body Spray

 - Ingredients: Licorice root extract , Salicylic Acid/BHA , Hyaluronic Acid View all

 What does it do?

 Get smooth, clear skin from head to toe.

-This easy-to-use body spray contains 2% BHA (salicylic acid) which penetrates pores to eliminate bumps, spots and blackheads as well as prevent new breakouts.
+This easy-to-use body spray contains 2% BHA (salicylic acid) which penetrates pores to eliminate breakouts, spots and blackheads on skin, for example on the back or shoulders (bacne).
 The quick drying, alcohol-free formula contains anti-irritants to soothe and calm reddened skin, leaving skin smooth, hydrated and clear.

 Fights breakouts and blackheads

 Reduces red bumps

 How to use

 Spray evenly over affected areas.
 Allow to dry, then follow with moisturiser if desired.
 Do not spray directly onto face.
 Instead, spray into palm of one hand and use the fingers on your other hand to apply the liquid to your face, avoiding the immediate eye area and mouth.
 Allergic to aspirin (acetylsalicylate)?
 Do not use this product as it contains salicylic acid (BHA).